-In addition to the Gigabit Ethernet ports, an IPMI Dedicated LAN is also located above the Backplane USB ports 0/1 on the motherboard.
-The amber LED on the right indicates activity, while the green LED on the left indicates the speed of the connection.
-See the table on the right for more information
+In addition to LAN 1/LAN 2, an IPMI Dedicated LAN is also located on the I/O Backplane of the motherboard.
+The amber LED on the right indicates connection and activity, while the green LED on the left indicates the speed of the connection.
+See the tables at right for more information